About Trumpeter Swans

 Slowly over many years, these birds began to spread out and reestablish their territory.

-Today, after 30 years of efforts to bring back the Trumpeters their population in Ontario numbers just over 800 birds.
+Today, after 35+ years of effort to bring back the Trumpeters their population in Ontario numbers about 1,000 birds.
 There are several reasons why their population remains low.
 Many Trumpeters have been lost due to lead poisoning that they get from accidently ingesting lead shot and fishing lures while feeding in marshes.
 Others are lost to collisions with powerlines and occasionally some are shot by hunters although it is illegal to do so.

 Habitat loss, especially of wintering areas, is also greatly impacting their restoration.